 MHFA England (Mental Health First Aid) are on a mission to train one in ten of the population in England in Mental Health First Aid (MHFA) skills – because we all have mental health.

-Mental health education empowers people to care for themselves and others.
-By reducing stigma through understanding, we hope to break down barriers to the support that people may need to stay well, recover, or manage their symptoms – to thrive in learning, work and life.
+The Royal Society of Public Health accredited courses empowers people to care for themselves and others.
+The are designed to reduce stigma through understanding, breaking down barriers to the support that people may need to stay well, recover, or manage their symptoms – to thrive in learning, work and life.

 Many courses are on offer.
 Booking your training today by calling 07548 690170 or email

 2 day, 1 day and Half Day Aware courses available

 We all have mental health, just as we all have physical health.
 Mental ill health can strike at any time and can affect people from all walks of life.